 Beyond TMS Therapy: Unveiling Support Groups and Helpful Resources

-Depression is very isolating in nature, and starting transcranial magnetic stimulation (TMS) therapy in Washington is just one piece of the treatment puzzle.
+Depression is very isolating in nature, and starting transcranial magnetic stimulation (TMS) therapy is just one piece of the treatment puzzle.
 In addition to TMS sessions, a support system and access to reliable resources can significantly enhance your experience and contribute to your overall well-being.
 Explore support groups and other resources that can complement your TMS treatment:

 The Power of Support Groups